TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CommandControllers/Index.rst

 Running the Command From the Scheduler
 ======================================

-By default, it is possible to run the command from the :ref:`TYPO3 scheduler
+By default, it is possible to run the command from the :doc:`TYPO3 scheduler
-<ext_scheduler:start>` as well.
+<ext_scheduler:Index>` as well.
 To do this, select the task :guilabel:`Execute console commands`
 followed by your command in the :guilabel:`Schedulable Command` field.

 .. note::